ziadadel001/php-oop-solid-guide/README.md

 * Junior PHP developers
 * Backend developers using PHP or Laravel
 * Developers who understand basic PHP but struggle with OOP or SOLID
-* Anyone who wants to move from junior to advanced level in backend development

 ---